top of page

 Origin Story

-William and Denzil de Souza spent over twenty years acquiring almost 3,000 acres of this iconic mountain range in the Western Ghats, planting more than a million trees and shrubs to restore the eroded landscape.
-They founded the Shillim Institute, our sister organization, as a platform for ideas and action in the areas of conservation, sustainability, and healing.
-Partly to educate developers and homeowners as to better practices in designing and constructing within this landscape, and to promote innovative approaches to community health.
-Today, the Shillim Institute has become a leader in promoting conservation of the Western Ghats.
+ONE LANDSCAPE was inspired by the example of two brothers who established a vast ecological preserve in the Sahyadri range of India’s Western Ghats.
+Starting in the mid 1990s, William and Denzil de Souza spent years acquiring almost 3,000 acres of this iconic landscape of plains and peaks.
+Sensing that the area would soon face environmental challenges posed by luxury development, the de Souzas wanted to safeguard part of this endangered landscape for future generations.
+They pursued sustainable planning and building practices in the design for a 320-acre, income-generating wellness retreat at the heart of the site, planting more than a million trees and shrubs to restore the degraded landscape.
+The brothers founded the Shillim Institute, ONE LANDSCAPE’s sister organization, as a platform for ideas and action in the areas of conservation, sustainability, and wellness.
+One goal of the Shillim Institute is to educate developers and homeowners as to better practices in designing and constructing within this fragile landscape; its programs have expanded to include innovative approaches to community health.
+Today, the Shillim Institute has become a leader in promoting conservation of the Western Ghats, a UNESCO World Heritage Site and ecological hotspot.

 bottom of page